PythWare/Kybernes-Tools/README.md

 # Audio modding with Harklight

-Use Harklight for converting KVS to ogg and vice versa, then when you need to apply your new audio mods use Aldnoah Engine to rebuild the KVS subcontainers.
-If you're dealing with loose KVS files that were not part of a subcontainer then you don't have to use AE's subcontainer rebuilding
+Use Harklight for converting KVS to ogg and vice versa, then when you need to apply your new audio mods use GokonSoftworks to rebuild the KVS subcontainers.
+If you're dealing with loose KVS files that were not part of a subcontainer then you don't have to use subcontainer rebuilding

 # Wild Liberd, G1L Tool